When Insurance Will Cover Plastic Surgery Procedures

 Reconstructive surgeries to correct birth defects and trauma are regularly paid for by insurance.
 For example, if you were born with ears that were deformed through the birthing process or disease, or should you have dramatically asymmetrical breasts, you may be able to use insurance to pay for cosmetic surgery.

-Cosmetic Surgery: Cosmetic surgery is the reshaping of normal structures on the body to improve the self-esteem or physical appearance of a patient.
-For instance, procedures such as laser resurfacing to smooth out your uneven facial complexion or a Brazilian butt lift to enhance your derriere are very unlikely to be covered.
+Cosmetic surgery: Cosmetic surgery is the reshaping of normal structures on the body to improve the self-esteem or physical appearance of a patient.
+For instance, procedures such as laser resurfacing to smooth out your uneven facial complexion or a Brazilian butt lift to enhance your buttocks are very unlikely to be covered.

 For example, if a patient suffers from daily back and neck pain due to large breasts, which is a physical disability that can be addressed, breast reduction surgery may be considered medically necessary to alleviate the pain.
 If so, the cost would be covered by the insurance carrier rather than the patient.